"Pride of Rochester" mural painting located in the HFM Resident Lounge, by Sandy Wang, MD, PGY-2

 We believe that the best patient care is provided by residents who have balanced and satisfying lives.
 Our department looks for ways to support our residents in this pursuit.
 We have regularly scheduled department sponsored events throughout the year and residents have informal gatherings at each others' homes, local bars, restaurants and area attractions on a regular basis.
 One of the perks of attending residency in a city like Rochester is the wide variety of events and activities that are at your fingertips.
 Our residents' interests range from ballroom dancing to fantasy football to hiking.
-A few of our residents were featured in a University of Rochester publication called Rochester Medicine.
-Read their 55-word stories.
 To learn more about our residents, check out our current residents' profiles.

 Rochester, New York

 Rochester has many of the benefits of a small urban center.
 It is rated the "best minor league sports city" in the U.S. It is home to the historic Susan B. Anthony House, the acclaimed Garth Fagan Dance Troupe, and the infamous "Garbage Plate" at Nick Tahou's no-frills eatery.
 Rochester has the world's largest concentration of lilacs.
 It offers some of the most appealing and affordable housing in the country—not to mention an extensive and highly regarded parks system, and five nationally ranked high schools.
 It is a regular stop on both the LPGA and Nationwide golf circuits, and an occasional stop for the U.S. Open, PGA Championship, and Ryder Cup.